EnergyEconomyDecoupling/PFUAggPipeline/.github/CONTRIBUTING.md

-# Contributing to `PFUAggDatabase`
+# Contributing to `PFUAggPipeline`

-This document outlines how to propose a change to the `PFUAggDatabase` package.
+This document outlines how to propose a change to the `PFUAggPipeline` package.

 ## Fixing typos